 Starting from Buttermilk Falls, the annual Stanhope Heritage Cycling Tour is an easy 10 km loop with several stops along the way exploring pioneer cemeteries, outdoor sculptures, stone architecture and a marshland teeming with wildlife.
 We’re working on a self-guided map for 2015.

 Whitewater kayaking rentals or lessons are available through Boatwerks in Minden.
-If you have your own gear and experience, contact Whitewater Ontario about their soon-to-be world famous facility on the Gull River, the Minden Wild Water Preserve.
-This will be the kayak venue for the Pan Am Games, July 2015.
+If you have your own gear and experience, contact Whitewater Ontario about their world famous facility on the Gull River, the Minden White Water Preserve.
+This served as the kayak venue for the Pan Am Games, July 2015.

 To rent a classic canoe or other paddling equipment contact Algonquin Outfitters in Haliburton Village.